Which Mac should I buy?

 The standard MacBook Pro also has a gigabit ethernet port, which you can’t find on the MacBook Air and the Retina MacBook Pro.

 Like all Mac laptops, the standard MacBook Pro has two USB 3.0 ports.

 How fast is it?
-Both 13-inch standard MacBook Pro models are slower overall than the 13-inch MacBook Air—blame the performance hit on the MacBook Pro’s hard drive, which can’t keep up with the MacBook Air’s flash storage.
-However, the MacBook Pro has a huge performance advantage over the MacBook Air on tasks, such as video editing, that are processor intensive and don’t have to read or write to the storage device much.
+The 13-inch standard MacBook Pro is slower overall than the 13-inch MacBook Air—blame the performance hit on the MacBook Pro’s hard drive, which can’t keep up with the MacBook Air’s flash storage.
+However, the MacBook Pro has a performance advantage over the MacBook Air on tasks, such as video editing, that are processor intensive and don’t have to read or write to the storage device much.

 Macworld’s buying advice: The standard MacBook Pro is for the mobile user who doesn’t want to sacrifice a lot of features.
 The hard drives create a performance bottleneck, so if you want to get the best performance, consider customizing the laptop to replace the hard drive with an extra-cost SSD.
 If you want a laptop for travel and can’t decide between a standard MacBook Pro and a MacBook Air, go with the MacBook Air unless you really need built-in FireWire; you might also consider a Retina MacBook Pro.

 What is it?
 The Mac mini is Apple’s entry-level desktop Mac.
 It's slower than Apple’s other desktop computers—the iMac and the Mac Pro—but it remains fast enough for general-purpose use.

 Who’s it for?
 Apple targets first-time Mac users with the Mac mini.
 If you’re switching from a PC, you can use your PC’s keyboard and mouse with the Mac mini.
 The Mac mini is also ideal as a secondary Mac in your home, and it can integrate into your home entertainment center.